 - Plastic-heavy body

-6. Russell Hobbs Victory Grind & Brew — Best Fresh Bean Home Coffee Machine
+5. Russell Hobbs Victory Grind & Brew — Best Fresh Bean Drip Coffee Machine

 ₹11,995 · Bean-to-Cup Drip

-The only machine under ₹15,000 in India with a built-in burr grinder.
+The only drip coffee machine under ₹15,000 in India with an integrated burr grinder.
 Programmable 24-hour timer so coffee is ready when you wake up.
 Thermal carafe keeps it hot for hours without burning.
-For serious black coffee drinkers who want freshness, this is the most honest recommendation.
+Reliable and consistent drip extraction.
+For serious black coffee drinkers who want freshness without espresso, this is the most honest recommendation in its class.

 - Programmable 24-hour timer